9 Lesser Known Places Of Worship In Delhi We're Sure You Haven’t Been To Before!

 The love story of Parvati and Lord Shiva is one of the most popular tales in Hinduism and the Gauri Shankar Temple in Chandni Chowk stands to celebrate this love!
 This temple holds a special place in the hearts of many Shiv-bhakts because of the 800 years old Lingam that is put in a marble case of a female organ representation, covered by snakes made up of silver which represents the ‘Cosmic Pillar’ or the ‘Centre of the Universe.’
 Right behind this phallus stone are the graceful idols of Gauri-Shankar that are covered in real gold jewellery!

 Where | The Gauri Shankar Temple - Chandni Chowk

 Picture Credits: Faizullah Ansari

-Standing at one end of Chandni Chowk is the beautiful Fatehpuri Mosque that was built in the mid-17th century by Fatehpuri Begum, a wife of Shah Jahan who shared his live for architecture!
-This quite, elegant mosque is built in red sandstone and marble and has inscriptions from the holy Qur’an written beautifully along the walls.
-Head here and spend some blissful moment to of placidity!
+Standing at one end of Chandni Chowk is the beautiful Fatehpuri Mosque that was built in the mid-17th century by Fatehpuri Begum, a wife of Shah Jahan who shared his life for architecture!
+This quiet, elegant mosque is built in red sandstone and marble and has inscriptions from the holy Qur’an written beautifully along the walls.
+Head here and spend some blissful moments of placidity!